Xxx00xxX33/tushare_etf_mcp/README.md

   waiting for the entire calculation to complete.
 - **Holdings / components** – Retrieve the latest reported holdings (constituent stocks) of a specific ETF.
-- **Top ETFs by period** – Get top N ETFs ranked by gain/loss for a specific time period (day/week/month).
-All data sourced from Tushare for consistency and reliability.
-Expected response time: 15-40 seconds depending on period.
+- **Top ETFs by period** – Get top N A-share ETFs ranked by gain/loss for a specific time period (week/month).
+Only returns ETFs with A-share components, excluding Hong Kong and overseas ETFs.
+Expected response time: 15-40 seconds.

 ### Running locally